itsjunetime/smserver/docs/API.md

 # API

 All non-image requests and profile image requests are made to \<ip>:\<port>/requests.
-Requests for attachment images are made to /attachments.
+Requests for attachments are made to /attachments, and requests for profile images are made to /profile.

 All request parameters require a value, but only some of the values are consequential.
 However, the app will not interpret a parameter as a parameter unless it has an accompanying value -- For example, to retrieve the list of conversations, one must make a request to /requests with a parameter of 'chat', but 'GET /requests?chat' will return nothing.
 Something like 'GET /requests?chat=0' will return the correct information.

-# /requests requests:
+# `/requests` requests:

-All requests to /requests (besides 'image') return JSON information.
-Image returns a base64-encoded image string.
+All requests to `/requests` besides 'image') return JSON information.

-### person, num, offset
+### `person`, `num`, `offset`

 Retrieves the most recent $num messages to or from $person, offset by $offset.

-- person: parameter is necessary, and value is consequential; must be chat_identifier of conversation. chat_id will be the email address or phone number of an individual, or 'chat' + $arbitrary_number for a group chat. chat_identifiers for group chats and email addresses must be exact, and phone numbers must be in the form of '+\<country code>
-\<area code>\<number>'. e.g. "+16378269173".
+- person: parameter is necessary, and value is consequential; must be chat_identifier of conversation. chat_identifier will be the email address or phone number of an individual, or 'chat' + $arbitrary_number for a group chat. chat_identifiers for group chats and email addresses must be exact, and phone numbers must be in the form of '+\<country code>\<area code>\<number>'. e.g. "+16378269173".
 Using parantheses or dashes will mess it up and return nothing.

 - num: Parameter is not necessary, but value is consequential.
 The value of this parameter must be an integer, and will be the number of most recent messages that are returned from the app.
 If it is 0, it will return all the messages to or from this person, and if it is not specified, it will use the default number of messages on the app, which is currently 100 at the time of writing this.